Birla Institute of Technology and Science, Pilani – Goa Campus: Student life

 The course structure allows students a degree of freedom in choosing how they want to spend their time while in college.
-A lenient attendance policy and active student-run clubs and departments ensures all-round development of the students and allows them to make connections that would help them later in their careers.
+A lenient attendance policy and active student-run clubs and departments ensure the all-round development of the students and allows them to make connections that would help them later in their careers.

 The students run the following festivals: